Alfresco/alfresco-ng2-components/docs/tutorials/creating-your-first-adf-application.md

 More in particular check that you have:
 -   Alfresco Content Services (alias ACS) Enterprise edition up and running (identify the URL that will be required as configuration).
 -   The latest lts version of [NodeJs](https://nodejs.org/en/ "https://nodejs.org/en/").
+For more convenient Node.js version management please check out [Node Version Management](./docs/tutorials/nvm.md).
 -   A recent (and supported) version of a browser (see [here](https://github.com/Alfresco/alfresco-ng2-components#browser-support "https://github.com/Alfresco/alfresco-ng2-components#browser-support") for further details).

 All the Angular development is done using the [Typescript](https://www.typescriptlang.org/ "https://www.typescriptlang.org/") language.
 With this in mind, it is highly suggested to adopt a good text editor to help you in this task.
 We recommend [Visual Studio Code](http://code.visualstudio.com/ "http://code.visualstudio.com/") a free, lightweight, and _very_ powerful tool from Microsoft that works well with Angular development and has a [big ecosystem of plugins](https://marketplace.visualstudio.com/VSCode "https://marketplace.visualstudio.com/VSCode") to make the developer experience even better.